 Taking a bus is the most efficient way to travel from Munich to Salzburg for passengers who prioritize travel comfort and affordability.
 Commuters can choose from over 25 buses that operate on this route every day, with an assurance of catching a coach after every hour.
 Passengers traveling from Munich to Salzburg via bus depart from Zentraler Omnibusbahnhof München (ZOB), which is the central bus station in Munich, located next to Hackerbrücke station within Ludwigvorstadt-Isarvorstadt.
 The major bus companies that serve travelers here include Infobus, Flixbus, Semitimes, Nomago, and Union Ivkoni International.
 These providers mainly offer direct trips to the Austrian city, with just a few connecting coaches plying the route.
 Upon arrival, commuters alight at Salzburg Hauptbahnhof located along Lastenstrasse.
 Passengers can easily access the city center with a taxi ride or a 15-minute walk to explore the town.
 They can also board a bus on line 130 at the station next to Südtiroler Platz.
 Passenger opting for a bus to the town center will spend an average of seven minutes before being dropped off right in the heart of the city.
 There are also a couple of local trains that include line 25707 train, which commuters can utilize to explore the city once they exit Hbf coach station.
 A train from Hbf to the Salzburg city center takes passengers roughly 11 minutes.

-There are 2 ways that you can travel between Munich and Salzburg.
-You can take a bus or train.
+There are 2 travel options from Munich to Salzburg: bus or train.

 You should expect to travel around 71 miles (115 km) between Munich and Salzburg.

-These are the most popular departure and arrival points from Munich to Salzburg:
+These are the most popular departure and arrival points when traveling from Munich to Salzburg:

-Yes, there are direct routes from Munich to Salzburg with the following travel companies:
+Yes, there are direct services available from Munich to Salzburg with the following travel companies:

-Direct services to Salzburg tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services tend to save you time and add more convenience in getting you to Salzburg as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Munich and Salzburg.

 Here are some other resources that might have the information you need